crast/hlab-checkin/README.md

 ## Run it

 Log in on firefox or edge (chrome/chromium uses encrypted cookies, may not work) Alternately edit `internal/getcookie/get_cookie.go` and comment out browsers you don't want

+You can also get cookies from a cookies.txt style file (export from browser of choice, or from apps like curl).
+To do this, the `-file` option parameter must end in `.txt`

 ```shell